This post may contain affiliate links which may generate a small commission from clicks that result in a purchase.

-The most common problems with olive trees in pots are not knowing how to properly water their tree.
+The most common problem with olive trees in pots is not knowing how to properly water their tree.
 It is usually assumed that the tree should just be watered every day like most other plants.
 Unfortunately, it is not true!

 So what are the water requirements for olive trees in pots?
 Well, the regular care and water requirements for olive trees in pots are different depending on soil type, weather conditions, and tree size.
 When watering potted olive trees we recommend a deep watering method.
 This method promotes deep root growth which is crucial for a very healthy vibrant olive tree.